OpenShot/openshot-qt/doc/effects.rst

 Hue
 """
-Adjust the hue / color of the frame's image.
+The Hue effect adjusts the overall color balance of the video, changing the hues without affecting the brightness or saturation.
+This can be used for color correction or to apply dramatic color effects that transform the mood of the footage.

 .. table::
    :widths: 26 80